kema-dev/kemadev.fr/docs/roadmap.md

 # roadmap

+- update CV download link
+- add privacy policy and contact pages
-- create a proper readme
+- add a proper footer (with privacy policy)
-- work on branches
+- note that this website is powered by a custom Jekyll and GitHub Pages
-- add a footer
+- add a language switcher (in navbar)
-- add all pages present in navigation.yml
-- add home link to site logo
+- make the website responsive